 Mostly As: You’ve chucked out your Jimmy Choos, your fashion fund has become cushion money, and in place of a wardrobe you’ve installed a velvet chaise longue.
 You’re not just cheating on clothes with furniture; you’re a brazen hussy when it comes to your home.
 And we’re proud of you!

 Mostly Bs: Yes, you have a cute Stella McCartney dress – but isn’t that from, like, eight seasons ago?
 And your Mulberry handbag definitely predates Johnny Coca.
 You’re trying to keep up fashion appearances – and succeeding for the most part – but the truth is you’ve discovered Matthew Williamson X Duresta upholstery, Henry Holland X Habitat cushions, and Kenzo Maison at Amara bedding, and your love of fabulous patterns, colours and fabrics has transferred to your home.
-Your wardrobe might have suffered a bit of cheating, but at least your living room looks lovely.
+Your wardrobe might have suffered, but at least your living room looks lovely.

 Mostly Cs: When you go out, you’re the same super-stylish lady you were five years ago, even if you now go out once every five weeks, instead of five times in one week.
 But the drastic change in your life is that you’re now in a polygamous relationship – you’ve discovered the delights of home décor (and doesn’t your pad look pretty!), so now you’re sharing the love between fashion and furniture.
 How very modern!